-- Act honestly and ethically and in the best interests of the Company - Comply with all applicable laws, rules and regulations - Not use or disclose any confidential information acquired as a result of a person's role with the Company - Avoid all actual or apparent conflicts of interest between personal and professional relationships, ethically handling such actual or apparent conflicts of interest - Not take any opportunity that belongs to the Company or is discovered through the use of corporate property, information or position; or use any corporate property, information or position for personal gain - Not compete with any business activity of the Company - Promptly and accurately provide all necessary information to assure that the Company's public reports, documents, filings and communication are full, fair, accurate, timely and understandable and that the Company's public disclosure requirements are fully met - Promptly report any known violations of this Code to the Audit Committee Chairman - Not permit retaliation of any kind against good faith reports or complaints of violations of this Code or other illegal or unethical conduct.
+- Act honestly and ethically and in the best interests of the Company - Comply with all applicable laws, rules and regulations of federal, provincial, state and local governments, and other appropriate private and public regulatory agencies and all internal Company policies, including those relating to: - "Insider Trading" prohibitions - Conducting business with integrity, fairness and respect - Anti-trust and competition laws - o Integrity of financial report and financial controls, including the whistleblower policy - Anti-bribery and corruption - Employee health and safety - Respect for human rights - Promotion of diversity and inclusion - Protection for personal information and privacy of information - Data security and cybersecurity protection - Disclosure and communication and confidentiality of information - Protection of intellectual property - Global trade compliance (export, import and sanctions) - Responsible sourcing of materials - Prohibitions against counterfeit parts - Environmental protection - Not use or disclose any confidential information acquired as a result of a person's role with the Company for personal advantage - Avoid all actual or apparent conflicts of interest, as further explained below, between personal and professional relationships, ethically handling such actual or apparent conflicts of interest - Not take any opportunity that properly belongs to the Company or is discovered through the use of corporate property, information or position; or use any corporate property, information or position for personal gain; or compete with any business activity of the Company - Promptly and accurately provide all necessary information to assure that the Company's public reports, documents and filings (including but not limited to those filed with any stock exchange or securities commission or in any other public communication) are full, fair, accurate, timely and understandable and that the Company's public disclosure requirements are fully met - Promptly report any known violations of this Code to the Audit Committee Chairman - Not permit retaliation of any kind by or on behalf of the Company and its directors, officers and employees against good faith reports or complaints of violations of this Code or other illegal or unethical conduct.

 The Code is an integral part of Martinrea's ethical backbone.
 In today's world, with Martinrea operating in various countries, the expectations for responsible business conduct are higher than ever.
 The Company's customers, partners and shareholders trust Martinrea will maintain and uphold the law and the highest possible standards of conduct.
-The Code is reviewed at least annually.
+The Code is reviewed by the Board of Directors at least annually.
 The Company has implemented training to help its people understand and apply key rules to help ensure all business activities are conducted with the highest level of fairness, honesty, integrity, and ethical standards and to know where they can go for guidance if ever unclear about the right course of action.
-The Company has also in place policies for employees to safely communicate suspected violations of the Code, such as the Employee Bill of Rights.
-The Company also maintains a confidential and anonymous whistle-blowing line, which is administered by a third party.
+The Company also has in place policies for employees to safely communicate suspected violations of the Code, such as the Employee Bill of Rights.
+The Company also maintains a confidential and anonymous whistle-blowing line, which is administered by a third party and is also available to our supply base.
 The Company has adopted a Vision and Mission Statement and a set of 10 Guiding Principles to help the Company achieve its goals and to provide guidance to employees on acceptable behaviour and how to apply these principles to their jobs.
-The Company has implemented its employment policies through various means, such as training, employee handbooks, the Employee Bill of Rights and the Supplier Requirements Manual.
+The Company has implemented its employment policies through various means, such as training, employee handbooks, the Employee Bill of Rights, the Supplier Code of Conduct and the Supplier Requirements Manual.